paulroho/paulroho.github.io/_posts/2014-09-29-Effective-QA-Is-It-Really-Necessary.md

 ##Three Tips
 * Regression testing can and should be automated
 * Choose your tools carefully, use the right tool for the right task
-* Have someone else do som testing
+* Have someone else do some testing

 [www.appqualityalliance.org](http://www.appqualityalliance.org "AQuA online")